junxit/us-congress-bills-110/metadata.md

 - 2007-01-31 — Rule provides for consideration of H.J.
 Res.
 20 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2007-01-31 — The previous question on the motion to recommit with instructions was ordered pursuant to the rule. (consideration: CR H1111)
 - 2007-01-31 — The previous question was ordered pursuant to the rule. (consideration: CR H1110)
+- 2007-02-01 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 18.